SC asks AAP MP Raghav Chadha to meet RS Chairperson to tender unconditional apology | www.lokmattimes.com

 SC asks AAP MP Raghav Chadha to meet RS Chairperson to tender unconditional apology

-New Delhi, Nov 3 The Supreme Court on Friday asked suspended Aam Aadmi Party (AAP) MP Raghav Chadha ...
+New Delhi, Nov 3 The Supreme Court on Friday asked suspended Aam Aadmi Party MP Raghav Chadha to ...

 Chadha was suspended in August this year on charges of not taking the consent of five Rajya Sabha MPs before including their names in a select committee.